Vaeqim/Vaeqim-s-TurboWarp-Extension-Test/README.md

 Nothing else to says

-Do NOT run this script using website and please copy what inside or download it
+Do NOT run this script using url and please copy what inside or download it

 -- Not required to "run without sandbox" --